-The spectrum analyser views are turned on using the spectrum analyser View Selector controls [1].
-The adjustable parameters are displayed on the Edit Control Panel [3] which is accessed via the adjacent Edit Selector control [2].
+The spectrum analyser views are turned on using the spectrum analyser View Selector Controls [1].
+The adjustable parameters are displayed on the Edit Control Panel [3] which is accessed via the adjacent Edit Selector Control [2].

-Spectrum Analyser display.
-This is an FFT (Fast Fourier Transform) spectrum analysis view, graphing level against frequency.
-The FFT settings for all FFT windows can be adjusted globally via the Stats and Setup control.

-Stereo Spectrum Analyser display.
-This is a stereodifferential FFT (Fast Fourier Transform) spectrum analysis view, graphing level against frequency.
+- 4 Spectrum Analyser display.
+This is a FFT (Fast Fourier Transform) spectrum analysis view, graphing level against frequency.
+The FFT settings for all FFT windows can be adjusted globally via the Stats and Setup control. - 5 Stereo Spectrum Analyser display.
+This is a stereo-differential FFT (Fast Fourier Transform) spectrum analysis view, graphing level against frequency.
 Bias to the left is indicated above the centre 'zero' level and to the right below.
-The FFT settings for all FFT windows can be adjusted globally via the Stats and Setup control.

-'Mouse-over' readout.
-When the mouse is moved around a Spectrum Analyser display, the pointer becomes a cross-hair, and a readout of the X,Y values at that point is displayed top right.

-Zoom and scroll zone.
+The FFT settings for all FFT windows can be adjusted globally via the Stats and Setup control. - 6 'Mouse-over' readout.
+When the mouse is moved around a Spectrum Analyser display, the pointer becomes a cross-hair, and a readout of the X,Y values at the point is displayed top right. - 7/8 Zoom and scroll zone.
 Click and drag in this area to activate zoom and scroll mode.
 Movement in a horizontal direction zooms the dB range and movement in a vertical direction scrolls up and down.
 To reset the scale to the full range hold down control (Ctrl) and click the scale.

-Zoom and scroll zone.
-Click and drag in this area to activate zoom and scroll mode.
-Movement in a vertical direction zooms the frequency range and movement in a horizontal direction scrolls to the left and right.
-To reset the scale to the full range hold down control (Ctrl) and click the scale.

-View selector (Stereo Analyser - time averaging only).
+- 9 View selector (Stereo Analyser time averaging only).
 Click here to select various options from a drop-down menu.
-The Time Averaging modes average the displayed input level over time.
+The Time Averaging modes average the displayed input level over time. - 10 Freeze control.

-Freeze control.
 When selected, this control will freeze the view to capture an 'instant' in time.
-De-select to reactivate the dynamic view.

-Fill control.
-Use this option to enable solid fill in the graphs displayed.

-12 Frequency Banding Selector.
+De-select to reactivate the dynamic view. - Fill control.
+Use this option to enable solid fill in the graphs displayed. - 12 Frequency Banding Selector.
 Choose from smooth multiple point graph into Octave, 1/3 Octave, 1/6 Octave, Bark, Bark thirds, Mel, Mel thirds and Chromatic views.

-Bark and Mel are pycho-acoustic banding scales which place greater definition in the frequency ranges where the ear is most sensitive.

-- Peak-hold options.
+Bark and Mel are psycho-acoustic banding scales which place greater definition in the frequency ranges where the ear is most sensitive. - 13 Peak-hold options.
 Turn on and off using the 'Peak' control.
-The peak-hold time can be set using the numeric window or over-ridden by selecting 'Infinite', which enables 'hold forever' mode. - 14
+The peak-hold time can be set using the numeric window or overridden by selecting 'Infinite', which enables 'hold forever' mode. - 14 Display ballistics.

-Display ballistics.
 These values adjust the way in which the display responds to the incoming audio signal.
-The 'Response' parameter determines how quickly the meter will jump up to the level of the audio, and the 'fall-back' parameter determines how rapidly it falls back down again.
+The 'Response' parameter determines how quickly the meter will jump up to the level of the audio, and the 'fall-back' parameter determines how rapidly it falls back down again. - 15 Colour selection.

-Colour Selection.
 Click to change the display colours, selecting from a grid of colour options.
-The left hand side selects the fill colour and the right hand side selects the peak envelope colour.
+The left-hand side selects the fill colour and the right-hand side selects the peak envelope colour.